"Undertake this journey for the remission of your sins,

 The Crusaders eagerly complied with the penitential rite and then began the attack on July 14.
 It was Godfrey of Bouillon who first breached the northern wall on July 15, 1099, and the Crusaders flooded into the city of Jerusalem.
 Many inhabitants fled the city or purchased their freedom.
 The Fatimid governor and about 500 who had withdrawn into the Tower of David paid ransom to Raymond of Toulouse for their lives and were allowed to escape.
 Maddened after three years of frustration and suffering, the Crusaders massacred both Muslim and Jew within the city.
 37

 The Church of the Holy Sepulchre, also called the Church of the Resurrection, in the northwest quarter of the Old City of Jerusalem at the end of Via Dolorosa, was once again in Christian hands.
 The Crusaders completed their pilgrimage to the Holy Sepulchre and thanked God in a solemn ceremony.
-On July 22, 1099, Godfrey of Bouillon was chosen as the ruler of Jerusalem.
-Having respect for the Crown of thorns of Christ our Savior, he took the title of Defender of the Holy Sepulchre.
+On July 22, 1099, Godfrey of Bouillon was chosen as the first ruler of Latin Jerusalem.
+Having respect for the Crown of Thorns of Christ our Savior, he took the title of Defender of the Holy Sepulchre.
 One of his first actions was to establish canons in the Church of the Holy Sepulchre.
 38

 The First Crusade was an astonishing success.
 Only the vow to fulfill God's will on the pilgrimage to Jerusalem could have sustained the crusaders, who were consistently outnumbered and faced near-starvation during the bitter winter at Antioch.39 Most of the crusaders, having fulfilled their vow, returned home.
 Fulcher of Chartres reported that Jerusalem was left with only "300 knights and as many footmen" to defend Jerusalem and the surrounding area.
 40